textileio/community/docs/learn/threads/files/index.md

-# Files

 In addition to [messages](/learn/messages) and the various [thread](/learn/threads) annotation [blocks](/learn/blocks), Textile supports adding arbitrary files/data to threads via the `Files` block.
 Additionally, input data can be transformed (or [_milled_](/learn/threads/mills) in Textile speak) and validated in order to provide programmable structure to your thread data.
 Currently, the following input types are available: Raw data blobs, images, exif data, and JSON documents.

 Thread data is built into an [IPLD](https://ipld.io/) merkle DAG structure (similar to a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)) and stored separately from the block on IPFS.
 A `Files` block points to it's "data DAG"'s top-level hash.

-The structure of the data DAG is determined by, and validated against, a DAG [[schema|Schemas]]. **A thread can have only one schema**.
+The structure of the data DAG is determined by, and validated against, a DAG [schema](/learn/threads/files/schemas). **A thread can have only one schema**.
 It has two main functions:

 1. Define a Thread's data DAG structure
 2. Define the order of _mills_ (transforms) needed to produce this structure from the input